SAP-samples/btp-lcnc-espm/README.md

 ## Description

-This is a sample project demonstrating the capabilities of the Low Code Application Platform.
+This is a sample project demonstrating the capabilities of the Productivity Toolkit Platform.

 Features: